Ricky Steamboat: United States Heavyweight Champion and retirement (1994)

 Heading into 1994, Steamboat engaged in one last feud over the WCW World Heavyweight Championship with longtime rival Ric Flair, which culminated in a match in the main event of Spring Stampede where the title was briefly held up due to both men's shoulders being pinned at the same time.
 On the May 14 edition of Saturday Night, Flair defeated Steamboat to reclaim possession of the title.
 Their final singles match was on Main Event in July which ended on a disqualification when Steve Austin interfered.
 Steamboat and Flair's last encounter was in a tag team match on the July 31 edition of Main Event where Steamboat teamed with Sting against Ric Flair and Steve Austin.

 He then feuded with US Champion "Stunning" Steve Austin and earned a US title shot at Bash at the Beach, but lost.
 On the August 24 Clash of the Champions XXVIII, he got a rematch against Austin where Steamboat hurt his back, but managed to pin Austin for the United States Heavyweight Championship.
 However, he had to give up the belt due to the injury at Fall Brawl; he was replaced by "Hacksaw" Jim Duggan, who made his WCW debut after Duggan left the WWF.
 The match was started, Duggan defeated Austin to become new United States Heavyweight Champion.
-In September 1994, Steamboat was fired by WCW President Eric Bischoff via Federal Express package (while injured), thus ending a nearly two decade relationship with the Crockett/Turner wrestling organization.
+In September 1994, Steamboat was fired by WCW President Eric Bischoff via FedEx package (while injured), thus ending a nearly two decade relationship with the Crockett/Turner wrestling organization.